ALgosZen/python-kafka-event-driven-architecture/README.md

 scalable event driven architecture in python using apache kafka
 ### Apache kafka is distributed event store and processing engine, written in java and scala.Kafka was originally developed at LinkedIn, and was subsequently open sourced in early 2011
 ##### how kafka works?
+###### Apache Kafka is a perfect match for building such an asynchronous, loosely-coupled event-driven backbone.
+Events trigger processing logic, which can be implemented in a more traditional as well as in a stream processing fashion.
+The talk shows the difference between a request-driven and event-driven communication and answers when to use which.
+It highlights how a modern stream processing system can be used to hold state both internally as well as in a database and how this state can be used to further increase independence of other services, the primary goal of a Microservices architecture.

 ![Confluent Kafka](/images//image4.png?raw=true "MSK")

 > confluent is a cloud native kafka service vendor providing deployments across 3 major cloud vendors - google cloud, aws and azure.